lindan1128/PregnancyLoss-Prediction-in-DairyCows-Project/README.md

 # PregnancyLoss-Prediction-Project
-The codes for the pregnancy loss prediction project
+The code of paper: Transformer neural network to predict and interpret pregnancy loss from activity data in Holstein dairy cows

 ## Installation
 Install the required packages